 Practicum Experience: 200 hours

-Minimum basic-skills grade levels required for awarding a Full Program Completion Certificate are 10th grade in Math, Reading, and Language on the TABE Test or passing of an Industry Certification Exam.
-Additional information can be provided by student services.
+Minimum basic-skills grade levels required for awarding a Full Program Completion Certificate are 10th grade in Math, Reading, and Language on the TABE® test, or Industry Certification.
+Additional information can be provided by student services

 Students are expected to complete program competencies.